rust-lang/rust/src/doc/rustc-dev-guide/src/walkthrough.md

   to check if you introduced a change to compiler behavior that affects a large portion of the ecosystem.
-- If the diff of your PR is large or the reviewer is busy, your PR may have some merge conflicts with other PRs.
+- If the diff of your PR is large or the reviewer is busy, your PR may have some merge conflicts with other PRs that happen to get merged first.
 You should fix these merge conflicts using the normal git procedures.

 [crater]: ./tests/intro.html#crater

+If you are not doing a new feature or something like that (e.g. if you are fixing a bug), then that's it!
+Thanks for your contribution :)

 ## Refining your implementation

+As people get experience with your new feature on nightly, slight changes may be proposed and unresolved questions may become resolved.
+Updates/changes go through the same process for implementing any other changes, as described above (i.e. submit a PR, go through review, wait for `@bors`, etc).

+Some changes may be major enough to require an FCP and some review by rust team members.

+For the `?` macro feature, we went through a few different iterations after the original implementation: [1][impl2], [2][impl3], [3][impl4].

 TODO

 ## Stabilization